theramiyer/blog/content/posts/2020/2020-06-21-how-to-take-on-china.md

 State-owned enterprises operating at the global level is detrimental to free market trade.
 Look at it in simple terms.
 The government is powerful.
 The government gets funded through the taxes it collects.
 Power and money.
 If the government gets into business, it wouldn't care about profits as much as a businessman would.
 Loss would not worry the government either.
 This becomes a bigger problem when the state-owned enterprise reduces costs to such levels (by not caring about profits) that the privately-owned enterprises cannot compete at all.
 A simple example for this is Air India.
 No, we are not engaging on the debate on the decision of the government to sell off Air India---that would be for some other day.

-China gives subsidies to its State-Owned Enterprises (<span class='small-caps'>SOE</span>), which drastically alters the balance, and in fact even angers the private players within China, let alone foreign private players.
+China gives subsidies to its State-Owned Enterprises ({{< smallcaps "SOE" >}}), which drastically alters the balance, and in fact even angers the private players within China, let alone foreign private players.

 ## Tariffs